Brazil Driving Guide 2021

 Finally, you might want to make sure you look out for speed bumps that are used by several smaller towns to control vehicle speeds.
 If you go through this too fast, the suspension on your car might be harmed.
 They may be outlined with yellow road paint or signs in some situations.
 There may, however, be no specific warning signals in smaller cities.

-When you are driving around a Brazilian city, there will be a few options for parking.
+When you are driving around a Brazilian city, there won't be much space options for parking.
 You should know that there are unique parking spaces for elderly people and people with disabilities if you choose to park on the street and not be able to park there.
 You will be able to park your rental car only in public parking spaces, and these are marked on the street with a white line.
 Yellow means you're unable to park at any time.

 A seat belt must be worn by everyone in the vehicle; this includes the driver.
 And there are certain rules that you would need to obey if you have kids with you.
 Second, to sit in the front seat, a child has to be over ten years old.